 10 years is reallllly far away it’s hard to even imagine.
 I’d say in 5 years, VR shopping is the fastest growing, and anticipatory shopping (AI knowing you need toilet paper and auto-shipping it to your place) starts to take over staple purchases.
 And drones, lots of drones.

 Any thoughts on returning to entrepreneurship after Shopify?

 Absolutely.
-Tobi, Shopify’s CEO says the best way to leave Shopify is to start your own .
+Tobi, Shopify’s CEO says the best way to leave Shopify is to start your own company.
 Every-time I think about Tunezy (my first ), having now gone through half a decade of Product Management afterwards, I think we could have reached the same point in about 1/3 of the time.

-Biggest impact is probably helping to nurture developing PMs and building a subculture in the product team to challenge each other constantly that we’re working on the most important thing and being ruthless about where we focus… we have significant influence as a team on what 1500 people work on and we shouldn’t even forget that and get lazy in our decision making
+Biggest impact is probably helping to nurture developing PMs and building a subculture in the product team to challenge each other constantly that we’re working on the most important thing and being ruthless about where we focus… we have significant influence as a team on what 1500 people work on and we shouldn’t ever forget that and get lazy in our decision making

 After a prototype or project brief breaks in, what are the next steps taken by the product team?